itskaysir/iyf-s11-week-02-itskaysir/README.md

 - **Date:** 06 24, 2026

 ## Project Description
-Brief description of what you built and why.
+This project involved writing and gaining experience by coding using css and embedding it to my html portfolio

 ## Technologies Used
 - HTML5
 - CSS3

 ## Features
-- Feature 1
+- cards
-- Feature 2
+- topography
-- Feature 3
+- box model

 ## How to Run
 1. Clone this repository